openeuler-mirror/openeuler-docker-images/README.en.md

 - The container images would be published after Dockerfile merged under `openeuler`, such as: `openeuler/nginx:1.20.1-20.03-lts-sp1`.

-Every openEuler application images contains the README (such as nginx/Readme.md), included:
+Every openEuler application images contains the README (such as nginx/README.md), included:

 - Desciption for container images build.
 - openEuler, container service (like Docker, iSula) and application version info.

-The container images would be published after Dockerfile merged under `openeuler`.
+The container images would be published under `openeuler` after Dockerfile merged.
+We use `docker buildx` to build the container image for amd64 and arm64 platforms.
+The build steps are as follows:
+- go into directory of `[Application name]/[Application version]/[openEuler version]`
+- execute the command `docker buildx build -t tag_name --platform linux/amd64,linux/arm64 .`

 #### Avalible Container Repo